Teaching

 - Bolded keywords

-If the Google Slides preview below does not load, please click here to access the slides.
+If the Google Slides preview below does not load, please use this link: Romeo & Juliet Class Slides.
 Be sure to click the “Slideshow” button in the top right corner to view the slides in presentation mode and see the animations.